ysmood/digto/readme.md

 [![codecov](https://codecov.io/gh/ysmood/digto/branch/master/graph/badge.svg)](https://codecov.io/gh/ysmood/digto)
 [![goreport](https://goreportcard.com/badge/github.com/ysmood/digto)](https://goreportcard.com/report/github.com/ysmood/digto)

-A service to help to expose http/https service to public network for integration test.
+A service to help to expose HTTP/HTTPS service to the public network.
-All the interface is designed to be easily programmable.
+The interface is designed to be easily programmable.
-For example you can easily use just `curl` command to serve public https request without any other dependency.
+For example you can use `curl` command only to serve public https request without any other dependency.

 ## Proxy a local port

-Install client: `curl -L https://git.io/fjaxx | repo=ysmood/digto sh`
+1. Install the client: `curl -L https://git.io/fjaxx | repo=ysmood/digto sh`

-Run `digto my-domain :8080` to proxy "https://my-domain.digto.org" to port 8080
+1. Run `digto my-domain :8080` to proxy `https://my-domain.digto.org` to port 8080

-### `curl` only:
+### Use `curl` only to handle a request

-Open a terminal run
+Open a terminal to send the request:

 ```bash
 curl https://my-subdomain.digto.org/path -d 'ping'
 # pong
 ```

-Open another terminal run:
+`my-subdomain` can be anything you want.
+As you can see the request will hang until we send a response back.
+Let's open a new terminal to send the response for it:

 ```bash
 curl -i https://digto.org/my-subdomain